uixss/Telethon-GUI/README.md

 # Telethon-GUI

+This format is professional and direct, ideal for a GitHub repository.
+Let me know if you'd like any adjustments!

 ### 🔑 Session Management
 - 📥 **Login**: Easily load and save sessions on your device.
 - 🔄 **Authentication**: Authenticate with Telegram to keep sessions active.